Beginner Skateboard Tricks Even YOUR MOM Can Do!

 Getting your balance on the board helps with every skateboard trick and helps you not to fall.
 It’s also easier to do tricks if you already know how to ride.
 But if you want to start doing tricks immediately, go into the grass or be more daring on the flat concrete and try these tricks:

 An acid drop is where you are holding the board and jump onto it.
 You grab the board until you are in the air, then you let it go and land on it with your feet.
 Hold the board any way you want, but the easiest way is grabbing the nose or the tail.
 Acid drop off of drops when you get better, but try it in the grass first.

 Jump onto the board and stick the landing!

 After landing it in the grass, try it on the concrete where the board will roll.
 Be careful at first because your board can slip out and you can fall.
 Make sure to land with your weight centered over the middle of the board.

 A boneless is a way better trick than an acid drop.
-Try this one in the grass before the concrete.

 Follow these steps to do a boneless:

 - Start with both feet on the board.

 - Step your front foot off the board onto the ground so that the board is in front of you.